 - If you develop persistent, severe, abdominal pain, which may radiate to the back or be accompanied by vomiting, ring your doctor immediately as Victoza can increase your risk of developing pancreatitis.

 - If you are a woman, use adequate contraception to ensure you do not become pregnant while taking Victoza.
-For a planned pregnancy, it is recommended Victoza is discontinued at least two months before conception.
+For a planned pregnancy, it is recommended Victoza be discontinued at least two months before conception.
 Tell your doctor if you inadvertently become pregnant while taking Victoza.

 6. Response and effectiveness

-- Trials have reported that Victoza significantly improves HbA1c values and fasting plasma glucose levels more than placebo (a pretend medication).
+- Trials have reported that Victoza significantly improves HbA1c values and fasting plasma glucose levels more than a placebo (a pretend medication).